 The philosophy of coaching is based on the premise that a Coach is the expert on facilitating a solution-focused process, and the Participant possesses the capability, creativity and resourcefulness to make change happen.
 The Participant is tasked with arriving at his or her answers while the Coach guides them in realizing their full potential.

 While a Coach may have relevant personal or professional experience, the goal of coaching is to empower the Participant.
 The Coach facilitates a process which supports the Participant’s efforts in identifying solutions to achieve their desired results.
+The Coach need not be a subject-matter expert in the Participant's area of practice and they may be practising or retired.
+A Coach is a "Process Expert" who helps the Participant identify and work on goals.

 The coaching model adopted by CAN has a number of benefits.
 With a shorter and well-defined timeline, Participants are encouraged to come prepared and to strive to achieve their goal, and Coaches can manage their volunteer time commitment with greater certainty.